AluruLab/ramBLe/README.md

 _Tested with version [1.10.0](https://github.com/google/googletest/releases/tag/release-1.10.0)._

 ## Building
-After the dependencies have been installed, the project can be built as:
+After the dependencies have been installed, the project can be built in a build directory as follows as:
-<pre><code>scons
+<pre><code>mkdir build
+    cd
+    cmake ..
+    make
 </code></pre>
+`cmake` command searches the default paths for the dependencies and configures the build.
-This will create an executable named `ramble`, which can be used for constraint-based structure learning.
+`make` command builds the executable named `ramble`, which can be used for constraint-based structure learning.
 By default, all the paths from the environment in `CPATH` and `LIBRARY_PATH` variables are used as include paths and library paths.
-Path to external includes and libraries at non-default locations can also be specified as:
-<pre><code>scons LOCALINCLUDES=&lt;comma-delimited list of paths&gt; LOCALLIBS=&lt;comma-delimited list of paths&gt;
-</code></pre>

 #### Unit Tests
-The unit tests are built by default.
-The following can be executed for building only the executable:
+The unit tests are not built by default. cmake can be configured as follows for building the tests:
-<pre><code>scons TEST=0
+<pre><code>cmake -DENABLE_TESTING=ON
 </code></pre>

 #### Debug
-For building the debug version of the executable, the following can be executed:
+For building the debug version of the executable, cmake can be run as follows:
-<pre><code>scons DEBUG=1
+<pre><code>cmake -DCMAKE_BUILD_TYPE=Debug
 </code></pre>
-Debug version of the executable is named `ramble_debug`.

 #### Logging
 By default, logging is disabled in the release build and enabled in the debug build.
-In order to change the default behavior, `LOGGING=[0,1]` argument can be passed to `scons`:
+In order to change the default behavior, cmake can be configured as follows:
-<pre><code>scons LOGGING=1 # Enables logging in the release build
+<pre><code>cmake -DENABLE_LOGGING=ON
 </code></pre>
 Please be aware that enabling logging will affect the performance.